smalihaider/securecsar-frontend/README.md

 1. Setup Node.js on your machine (https://nodejs.org/en/)
 1. Go to the directory where the repository has been checkout, we call this directory securecscar-frontend.
 1. Execute "npm install" (this downloads all nodejs dependencies)
-1. Execute "npm install bower" (this installs bower)
+1. Execute "npm install -g bower" (this installs bower globally and registers the bower installation in environment)
 1. Execute "bower install" (this downloads all dependencies managed by the bower)
 1. Copy folder securecscar-frontend/bower_components to securecscar-frontend/app
 1. Execute "grunt install